0x62797465/0x62797465.github.io/_posts/2025-11-18-Easy-Shellcoding.md

 os.chmod("/tmp/solve.elf", 0o777)
 os.execl("/tmp/solve.elf", "/tmp/solve.elf")
 ```
-This code takes hex shellcode, disassembles it as x86 (32 bit), checks the instructions against a whitelist and makes sure that jumps are to existing code (this prevents partial jumps which would allow us to bypass the whitelist).
-The protections include no RWX sections, NX bit, no relo/PIE.
+Despite its size, the challenge only had 5 solves.
+This code takes hex shellcode, disassembles it as x86 (32-bit), checks the instructions against a whitelist, and makes sure that jumps are to existing code (this prevents partial jumps, which would allow us to bypass the whitelist).
+The protections include no RWX sections, NX bit, and no relo/PIE.
 # Idea
-Since partial jumps, self modifying shellcode, putting shellcode on the stack, and jumps to registers are all protected against, and the binary executes itself as 32 bit, I was out of ideas.
-Luckily I remembered that Heaven's Gate works on Linux, due to a previous challenge I did (Gateway).
+Since partial jumps, self-modifying shellcode, putting shellcode on the stack, and jumps to registers are all protected against, and the binary executes itself as 32 bit, I was out of ideas.
+Luckily, I remembered that Heaven's Gate works on Linux, due to a previous challenge I did (Gateway).
 This works by running `ljmp 0x33:<address>`, which switches to 64-bit mode from 32-bit mode, with 0x33 being the 64-bit code segment selector in the Linux GDT.
-Due to this, the solve is as follows:
+Due to this, the solution is as follows:
 1. Set up arguments
-2. Switch to 64 bit mode
+2. Switch to 64-bit mode
 3. Run syscall
 To prevent the validator from marking any of the instructions as invalid/not allowed, I utilized `movabs`, which has an rex prefix that encodes to `dec ecx` on 32-bit and the rest encodes to a smaller mov.
 But since the smaller mov is 32-bit, the extra bytes are also disassembled, so a second mov hides the syscall instruction.
 # Solve